 The association works closely with the United States Trotting Association, the Trotting Horse Museum in Goshen, NY., several Standardbred owners associations and many of the nation;s major racetracks.
 Many chapters hold annual award dinners to honor top horses and horsemen.
 They also hold annual college scholarship competitions and Sunshine Fund charity events to promote the sport and help horsemen.

-The Florida chapter participates in national events, maintains the Florida Harness Racing Hall of Fame, which it founded and holds the USHWA-Florida Awards Banquet.
+The Florida chapter participates in national events, maintains the Florida Harness Racing Hall of Fame, which it founded and has held USHWA-Florida Awards Banquets.
 In adition, the chapter annually awards the Allen J. Finkelson Memorial Scholarships and assists horsemen and women in need through its Aime Choquette Sunshine Fund.

 Past Presidents of the USHWA-Florida Chapter

 John Berry, Sy Bonem, Bud Boyer*, Bob Cox*, Stan Day*, Kathleen Dempsey, Jean Emerson,